 Legislation was passed by the state of Indiana in May 2011 enacting a phased reduction in corporate income tax rates from 8.5% to 6.5%.
 The current 8.5% Indiana corporate income tax rate is scheduled for a 0.5% reduction each year beginning after June 30, 2012 with the final reduction occurring in years beginning after June 30, 2015.
-The enacted provision will not have a material impact on AEGCo's net income, cash flows or financial condition.
+During the third quarter of 2011, the state of West Virginia determined that the state had achieved certain minimum levels of shortfall reserve funds and thus, the West Virginia corporate income tax rate will be reduced to 7.75% in 2012.
+The enacted provisions will not have a material impact on AEGCo's net income, cash flows or financial condition.

-7. FINANCING ACTIVITIES
+8. FINANCING ACTIVITIES